AWOU/Interactive-Brokers-API-Examples/README.md

 # Interactive Brokers API Guide:

-This repository is for demonstrating how to use the Interactive Brokers API.
-When getting started with the API, there are not very many examples online that show you how to get setup in the beginning and that is why I created this project.
+This repository is just to show some examples of how to use the Interactive Brokers API for some general cases.

 ## Before You Get Started: